MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 ## Overview

-Lists provide you with a flexible way to upload and access organized data within Dynamics 365 Fraud Protection.
-You can reference any list in  a [rule](rules.md) in order to help you execute your business logic and fraud strategy at scale.
+Lists allow you to upload and access organized data in Dynamics 365 Fraud Protection.
+You can reference any list in a [rule](rules.md) to help execute your business logic and fraud strategy.

-The Lists page has two tabs separating the two types of Lists you can create: **Custom lists** and **Support lists**.
+The Lists page has two tabs separating the two types of lists you can create: **Custom lists** and **Support lists**.

 > [!NOTE]
 > You cannot view or create lists in the INT environment.
 You must use the PROD environment.

 ### Custom lists

 Custom lists are created and defined by you.
 You can upload any number of custom lists and fill these lists with data specific to your business needs or fraud protection strategy.
-For example, you can create a list containing a set of email addresses, IP addresses, or product IDs, as well as additional values associated with each entry.
+For example, you can create a list containing email addresses, IP addresses, or product IDs, as well as additional values associated with each entry.

 ### Support lists

-Support lists are system-configured lists of emails and payment instruments with a *safe*, *block*, or *watch* status, as well as an associated expiration date for each entry.
+Support lists are system-defined lists of emails and payment instruments with a *safe*, *block*, or *watch* status, as well as an associated expiration date for each entry.
 While these lists can be viewed and downloaded from the Lists page, they can only be modified through the [Support page](risk-support.md).

+### Required list formats

+To upload a custom list in Fraud Protection, you must first create and save the list as a CSV file on your local machine.
+The file must meet the following requirements:

+- It must be in CSV UTF-8 (comma delimited) format (*.csv).
+-	It must contain unique headers for every column.
+-	It must be under the maximum file size of 20 megabytes (MB).

 ## Use lists

-[Rules](rules.md) are used to define custom logic in order to automate decisions in your business.
-To help you define this logic, you can reference any list in a rule.
+[Rules](rules.md) define custom logic that automate business decisions.
+To help you define this logic, you can leverage any list in a rule.
 For example, you can create a list of email addresses which are considered to be risky, and a separate list for those which are considered to be safe.
-You can then configure a rule so that login attempts using an email on the *Risky Emails* list is rejected, while those using an email on the *Safe Emails* list are approved.
+You can then configure a rule so that login attempts using an email on the *Risky Emails* list are rejected, while those using an email on the *Safe Emails* list are approved.

 ### Single and multiple-column lists